austintboyd/austintboyd.github.io/_pages/professionalservice.md

 *Served as a representative for the Evaluation, Statistics, and Methodology program in Educational Psychology and Counseling student representative meetings*

+**Orange Table Talk Podcast Panel Member** (April 2021)

+*Served as a panel member for the University of Tennessee’s Orange Table Talk podcast on the graduate student experience*

 ### EPC Department Student Representative (August 2019 - May 2021)

 *Served as a representative for the Evaluation, Statistics, and Methodology program in Educational Psychology and Counseling student representative meetings*